Tech-How/Bing-Wallpaper-for-iOS/README.md

 # Publishing releases...
-Check back in 15 minutes!
+Check back soon!
 # Bing Wallpaper for iOS
 Wake up to beautiful and intriguing wallpapers on your iOS device.